xXPinkkiPoni96Xx/ClickingGame64/README.md

 - Directory where the application has access to.
 (For save.cg64 save file, plain text)

 # Downloading
-- windows smart thingy will pop up cuz i have not signed a sertificate for this
+- windows protection thingy will pop up bc i have not signed a certificate for this
-- but if u really wanna download this, just go to the releases page
+- but if u really wanna download this, just go to the releases page~